Coronavirus in Nepal a double threat for disabled people | DW | 31.08.2020

 On July 19, Nepal recorded 57 COVID-19 cases, but since then the infections have spiked considerably.

-A recent report by the National Planning Commission report stresses the need for masks, gloves and medicines for some 40% of people with disabilities.
+A recent report by the National Planning Commission report stresses the need for masks, gloves and medicine for some 40% of people with disabilities.

 Budhathoki complained that they have not received any rescue and relief package from the government.